Nathaniel Fiennes, 21st Baron Saye and Sele

-Biography
+Early life and education

 Twisleton-Wykeham-Fiennes was born on 22 September 1920, the son of Ivo Murray Twisleton-Wykeham-Fiennes, 20th Baron Saye and Sele, and Hersey Cecilia Hester Butler.
 Despite a family connection with Winchester College, he was educated at Eton and then at New College, Oxford.
+While still a student at Eton, he played cricket at minor counties level for Oxfordshire, making a single appearance in the 1938 Minor Counties Championship against Cornwall.
+Whilst studying at Oxford, Fiennes did not play first-class cricket for Oxford University Cricket Club, given the suspension of first-class cricket during the Second World War.

+Army career

-During the Second World War he served in the Rifle Brigade (Prince Consort's Own).
+During the Second World War Fiennes served in the Rifle Brigade (Prince Consort's Own).
 He received an emergency commission in the Rifle Brigade on 19 April 1941, and was promoted war-substantive lieutenant on 1 October 1942 and temporary captain on 3 September 1943.
-In March 1945, he was mentioned in dispatches for service in North-West Europe.
+In March 1945 he was mentioned in despatches for service in North-West Europe.

-His brother, Ingel, was killed on 30 August 1941 when his Wellington bomber was shot down.
-His other brother was Oliver William Twisleton-Wykeham-Fiennes (1926-2011), later Dean of Lincoln (1969–89).

-In April 1945 Twisleton-Wykeham-Fiennes and his regiment, the 8th Battalion of the Rifle Brigade, were among the first troops to reach Bergen-Belsen concentration camp.
-In 2020 he recalled for the Daily Telegraph, "We turned down a small track, and it opened into a sight you would never want to see again ...
+In April 1945 Fiennes and his regiment, the 8th Battalion of the Rifle Brigade, were among the first troops to reach Bergen-Belsen concentration camp.
+In 2020 he recalled for the Daily Telegraph: "We turned down a small track, and it opened into a sight you would never want to see again ...
 People being chopped up, people on the ground, pits with three or four hundred dead bodies in each ...
 It was like something from a nightmare, and the smell was overpowering."
 He met with Bergen-Belsen survivor Mala Tribich (originally from Piotrków Trybunalski, Poland) at his family seat, Broughton Castle, shortly before the 75th anniversary of the liberation of the camp, and was ready "to grovel before [Tribich], because I have such a respect and admiration for her.
 She is the most remarkable lady ... all these survivors are."
 Tribich, who was 14 and ill with typhus when Bergen-Belsen was liberated, had previously survived the ghetto in her hometown and Ravensbrück concentration camp.

 After the war, Fiennes remained in the army, receiving promotion to war-substantive captain and temporary major on 15 January 1946.
-On 22 May 1948, he received a regular commission as a lieutenant in the Rifle Brigade (seniority from 22 May 1943), with promotion to captain effective from the same date (seniority from 22 November 1947).
-He was stationed in Palestine during the Palestine Emergency in 1946-47, for which he was again mentioned in dispatches in January 1949.
+On 22 May 1948 he received a regular commission as a lieutenant in the Rifle Brigade (seniority from 22 May 1943), with promotion to captain effective from the same date (seniority from 22 November 1947).
+He was stationed in Palestine during the Palestine Emergency in 1946–1947, for which he was again mentioned in despatches in January 1949.
 He resigned his commission on 8 February 1950, leaving with the honorary rank of major.